If you’re looking for the absolute best places to visit in Malta and Gozo, you’ve come to the right place.

 Sitting on top of a hill nearby Rabat, the fortified medieval city of Mdina is one big museum and one of my favourite points of interest in Malta.
 Beautifully maintained, it was once Malta’s capital city until the arrival of the Knights of Malta in 1530 and has maintained its medieval character through the centuries.

 It is literally like stepping into a scene of days gone by, strolling through its narrow, winding alleys with different types of architecture and living up to its name “the silent city”.
 Placed on the tentative list of UNESCO World Heritage Sites, this is a must-see.

 Located right behind Mdina’s main gate lies the National Museum of Natural History.
 Although the museum and its contents aren’t the best on the island, the museum is worth visiting for the building itself.

 The collection ranges from beautiful butterfly collections to weird and wonderful examples of taxidermy.
-The interior needs a bit of TLC and dusting though so don’t expect the world!
+The interior of the National Museum needs a bit of TLC and dusting, however, so don’t expect a polished museum.

 Location: Triq Il-Villegaignon, Mdina

 Tucked away in one of the main streets in Mdina, the Chapel of St. Roque looks very unassuming from the outside but offers beautiful interiors, particularly the altar.
 It’s a little-known chapel that doesn’t look particularly inviting from the outside but is definitely worth a quick visit!

 With Mdina being located on top of a hill, there’s a very rewarding view out over the North of Malta from Bastion Square, which you can find towards the northern side of Mdina.
 Although you can sit on top of the bastion wall, be careful!